Getting to a complete retirement plan

 - Keep working.
-The 2022 Retirement Confidence Survey found that 70% of workers expected to do some kind of paid work in retirement.
-Although the continued income is an incentive, you may choose to keep working because you enjoy it.
+The 2022 Retirement Confidence Survey found that 70% of workers expected to do some type of paid work in retirement.
+Although the continued income is an incentive, you may choose to keep working because you enjoy the routine of it.

 Avoid these pitfalls if you keep working

-Even if you decide to keep working, you shouldn‘t put off certain retirement decisions.
-A financial advisor can help you avoid these missteps so they don‘t end up eating into your income:
+Even if you decide to keep working, you shouldn't put off certain retirement decisions.
+Avoid these missteps so they don't end up eating into your income:

 - Taking Social Security early and having part of your payment withheld.